Contacts

 How to update a channel subscription status

-Our contact API's support updating a contact's subscription for one or more channels in the various update calls using the channelProperties field.
+Our contacts API's support updating a contacts subscription for one or more channels in the various update calls via the channelProperties field.
 We recommend using Import contact collection for bulk updates and Import a single contact for individual updates.

 Using lists with contacts